CZ-NIC/knot/doc/man_keymgr.rst

   Key published.

 **ready**
-  Key used for signing and submitted to the parent zone (only for KSK).
+  Key is waiting for submission (only for KSK).

 **active**
   Key used for signing.